top of page

 What Is Ketamine?

 Ketamine is not a new drug, in fact it has been around since 1962 when it was first discovered by an American scientist by the name of Calvin Stevens.
-Ketamine was a derivative of another drug called PCP (phencyclidine) that had been in use since 1926 as an anesthetic.
+Ketamine actually came from the discovery of another drug called PCP (phencyclidine) that had been in use since 1926 as an anesthetic.
 PCP and Ketamine both fall under a class of drug known as hallucinogens, meaning that they can alter people’s thoughts, perceptions and feelings.

 Ketamine is used to manage low back pain.